 Incense sticks are a part of the daily spiritual rituals and prayers in India, and can be found in almost any local market across the country.
 You will be spoilt for choice with the variety of fragrances, so make sure you buy some as a souvenir or for personal use.

-Attar is a type of natural, concentrated perfume extracted from various flowers, herbs, spices, and barks, used extensively in India.
+Attar is a type of natural, concentrated perfume with an intense fragrance, extracted from various flowers, herbs, spices, and barks, used extensively in India.

 Some essential oils produced in India majorly are mint oil, peppermint oil, sweet basil oil, lemongrass oil, eucalyptus oil, and rose oil.